FateTwistedNA/tinyimagenet-sequential-cnn-classifier/README.md

 I set a reasonably high max epoch count and rely on early stopping based on validation accuracy, so the model stops when it stops actually improving instead of just memorizing the training set.
 I also fix random seeds for Python, NumPy, and PyTorch (CPU and CUDA) so that I can reproduce runs when I find a good configuration.

 ### Accuracy
-I was able to achieve 72% validation accuracy after 100 epochs.
+I was able to achieve ≈ 72% validation accuracy on validation-10_.pkl after training with early stopping up to 100 epochs.
 I picked 100 epochs because the dataset was massive, so the model needed more epochs to learn fully until plateau.

 ### Improvements
 Because this model followed the rules and constraints of the challenge, it left a lot on the table for improvements.
 I believe this model, with some more tweaks can achieve a lot better results.